Solpadeine is a codeine-based medication which can cause dependence and risk of Solpadeine addiction.

 - Pinpoint pupils

 Solpadeine is not an illegal substance and is available to buy over the counter at most pharmacies.
 However, Solpadeine contains low doses of codeine, which is controlled under Class B of the Misuse of Drugs Act.
-That means it’s illegal to possess codeine on its own without a prescription.
-Possession can lead to a maximum of five years in prison, a fine or both.
+That means you can be prosecuted if you possess large amounts of Solpadeine and it is determined that there was an intent to supply it to others.

-Solpadeine contains codeine, which is an opioid, therefore it will produce the same effects as other opioid medications.
-As well as effectively treating pain, Solpadeine can make users feel calm and relaxed, and also has sedating effects.
-These effects are what make it one of the most abused over the counter medications on the market today.
+Solpadeine contains codeine, which is an opioid that can make users feel calm and relaxed and also has sedating effects.
+These effects are what make it one of the most abused over-the-counter medications on the market today.

-Many people put off getting help for Solpadeine addiction because they don’t believe it’s necessary for issues involving over the counter medication.
-However, Solpadeine contains codeine which is highly addictive and can result in uncomfortable withdrawal symptoms which may result in further use and eventually lead to overdose.
-Over the counter medications require a medical detox in addition to therapy.
+Many people put off getting help for Solpadeine addiction because they don’t believe it’s necessary for issues involving OTC medication.
+However, Solpadeine contains codeine, which is highly addictive and can result in uncomfortable withdrawal symptoms.
+If you are experiencing Solpadeine withdrawal symptoms, it is highly likely you need treatment for Solpadeine addiction.

 Start your recovery today